§ DID Traits 1.1.0 Editor’s Draft

 2. JSON Schema Data Model: Presents a formal schema for representing DID method traits in a machine-readable format.
 This section includes the complete JSON schema definition along with examples illustrating its application.

 3. Comparison of DID Methods: Contains a comprehensive table comparing different DID methods based on their traits.
-This comparison enables implementers to evaluate and select DID methods that best match their requirements.
+This comparison enables users to evaluate and select DID methods that best match their requirements.

 The specification references supporting literature and related specifications throughout these sections, with complete references provided at the end of the document.